Name and describe the five conceptual layers in a Drupal system.

 Note that the above answer has been excerpted from the Drupal API Documentation, where more information can be found.

-Find top Drupal talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s Drupal Developers
+Find top Drupal developers today.
+Toptal can match you with the best engineers to finish your project.Hire Toptal’s Drupal Developers

 Explain the concept of “nodes” in a Drupal system.